 However, this performance comes with trade-offs:

-• Longer setup timelines: Production deployment typically involves more infrastructure work than MintMCP's managed approach
+- Longer setup timelines: Production deployment can involve more infrastructure work than MintMCP's managed approach

-• Platform commitment: Best value requires using the broader TrueFoundry ecosystem
+- Platform commitment: Best value may require using the broader TrueFoundry ecosystem

 Portkey's Primary Focus

-Portkey positions itself primarily as an LLM routing and observability platform, with MCP support as a secondary capability.
+Portkey positions itself primarily as an LLM routing and observability platform, with MCP support as part of a broader AI gateway approach.

 API Management and Developer Tooling